 Night Game Drive in Lake Manyara National Park

-A whole new world of animal species (nocturnal) await you on a night game drive.
+A whole new world of animal species (nocturnal) awaits you on a night game drive.
 It gives you a different perspective of the park and wildlife.
 Lake Manyara is the ideal location for this activity the many different ecosystems found in the park.
-The area is a melting pot for all types of animals and plants – with the lake, the rift valley cliffs, ground water forest, Ngorongoro highlands and the dry Tarangire system all close by.
-The less seen animals are generally active at night and Lake Manyara National Park are full of them!
+The area is a melting pot for all types of animals and plants – with the lake, the rift valley cliffs, ground water forest, the Ngorongoro highlands and the dry Tarangire system all close by.
+The less seen animals are generally active at night and Lake Manyara National Park is full of them!
 Porcupines, genets and civet cats are frequent visitors to the forest.
 Hippos are nocturnal animals and it is highly likely you get to see many of them grazing on the side of the road.
-You probably already know that it is not a common occurrence to spot the elusive and solitary Leopards.
+You probably already know that it is not a common occurrence to spot elusive and solitary Leopards.
 However, you should keep your eyes peeled on the night game drive because whenever you find eyes glowing in the dark this could be one of those rare cats!
 Lion sightings are more common and where lions are mostly sleeping in day time at night they are almost always active.

 Walk in Lake Manyara National Park

 In the afternoon you enter Lake Manyara National Park.
-This is a small but very beautiful park offering breath-taking views, excellent game-viewing and an incredible array of birdlife.
+This is a small but very beautiful park offering breathtaking views, excellent game-viewing and an incredible array of birdlife.
 You have a chance to spot: zebra, baboon, warthog, giraffe, impala, elephant, hippo, wildebeest and the rare tree climbing lions.
 Enjoy a short stroll on the edge of the Great Rift Valley with beautiful views of Lake Manyara and the National Park below.
 Learn more about plants, insects, birds and small mammals from a knowledgeable guide.